Board of Management

 I'm a mechanical engineer and Professor of engineering design at Politecnico di Milano.
 My research interests cover methods and technologies supporting design creativity and innovation, as well as the behaviour of humans while designing.
 These reflect also my courses at university and innovation projects in industry.
 After several years dedicated to the Design Creativity Special Interest Group, I started my service in the Board of Management in 2017 where I'm responsible for Publications and Events.

-Anja M Maier, PhD, is Professor at the Technical University of Denmark (DTU), where she is also Head of the Engineering Systems Division, Department of Management Engineering.
+Anja M Maier, PhD, is Professor at the Technical University of Denmark (DTU), where she is also Head of Engineering Systems Design, Department of Technology, Management and Economics.
 She holds a PhD degree in Engineering Design from the University of Cambridge, UK, and a Master’s of Arts degree in political science, communication science, and philosophy.
 Her research focuses on engineering systems design, with a particular emphasis on complexity and human behaviour.
 This includes design communication, network-based modelling and analysis in design, and design cognition.
-Prof. Maier serves on the Advisory Board of The Design Society, on the Editorial Board of the Journal of Engineering Design, as Associate Editor of the journal Design Science, is a member of the International Council on Systems Engineering, a Fellow of the Cambridge Philosophical Society, a Board member of the Copenhagen Center for Health Technology (Cachet), and a member of acatech - the National Academy of Science and Engineering, Germany and a member of the ATV – the Danish Academy of Technical Sciences, Denmark.
+Prof. Maier serves on the Board of Management of The Design Society, on the Editorial Board of the Journal of Engineering Design, as Associate Editor of the journal Design Science, is a member of the International Council on Systems Engineering, a Fellow of the Cambridge Philosophical Society, a Board member of the Copenhagen Center for Health Technology (Cachet), and a member of acatech - the National Academy of Science and Engineering, Germany and a member of the ATV – the Danish Academy of Technical Sciences, Denmark.
 She works in close collaboration with industry and public organisations, predominantly in cleantech and healthcare, and has worked as a technical consultant in the manufacturing and software industries.

 I am Professor of Technical Product Development and head of the institute of the eponymous name at the Faculty of Aerospace Engineering at the University of Bundeswehr in Munich.
 In teaching, I am responsible for product development and systems engineering.
 My research focuses on the design of data and information flows in development processes on the one hand and on the analysis and description of human behaviour in development as well as in the use of products on the other.
 I am co-chair of SIG Human Behaviour in Design.
 I was recently elected to the Board of Management and responsible for membership support.